jxtngx/lightning-lab/README.md

 ### Core Code

-`lightning_pod.core` contains code for LightningModule and and the Trainer.
+`lightning_pod.core` contains code for LightningModule and the Trainer.

 `lightning_pod.pipeline` contains code for data preprocessing, building a Torch Dataset, and LightningDataModule.